backup13gupta/AstroRev-Practice/General/sgandhi/README.txt

-Siddarth's work area for general Python programs.
+Siddarth's work area for general Python programs and other files.